DataDog/hiring-engineers/answers.md

 DataDogStatsD::histogram('web.execution_time', microtime(true) - $start_time, 1, array('support','pagename' => 'page:index'));
 ```

 The tag can take a key:value syntax, this will allow us to break down or metrics per 'key' in our graphs.
-For example, it's easy to stack our page views per `pagename`, see capture-level3-stacked-views-per-page.PNG, or to stack the latency per `pagename`, see capture-level3-stacked-latency-per-page.PNG.
+For example, it's easy to stack the latency per `pagename`, see screenshot-level3-stacked-latency-per-page.PNG.

+Level 4/

+Welcome back!
+Let's keep on working with Dogstatsd and graphs for a moment.

+If all the pages in our Web App increment the `web.page_views` metric like in previous exercise, then we can count the number of pages that were visited and we can slip it by page.
+Actually, we can do that on a single graph, see the file screenshot-level4-page-views-and-page-views-by-page.PNG.
+You'll notice that the line of `sum:web.page_views{*}.as_count()` and the top line of `sum:web.page_views{*} by {pagename}.as_count()` have the same value, that's normal.